purol/Belle2_script/README.md

 **This is the codebase that produced the results for the publication: [arXiv:2511.10980](https://arxiv.org/abs/2511.10980).**

-Over the course of multiple years (**2,250+ commits**), this project evolved to handle complex, high-dimensional physics data.
+Over the course of multiple years of continuous development, this project evolved to handle complex, high-dimensional physics data.
 It utilizes advanced Machine Learning techniques (FastBDT) and rigorous statistical modeling to extract incredibly faint signal signatures from massive background noise.

 ## Tech Stack & Core Competencies
 - **Machine Learning:** `FastBDT` (Boosted Decision Trees) for binary classification of highly imbalanced data.